Lee Ju-il: Commercial after death

-Lee's snapshots from talk show, and entertainment programs was used on Eyoudirect commercial of Heungkuk Fire & Marin Insurance company in 2007.
-The snapshots includes one of Bruce Lee.
+Lee's snapshots from his talk shows, and entertainment programs were used on Eyoudirect commercial of Heungkuk Fire & Marin Insurance company in 2007.
+The snapshots include one of Bruce Lee.
 The fellow comedian Lee Bong-won mimicked Lee's voice on this commercial.
 Although Lee had died more than five years before, people were reminded of him by this commercial.
 The proceeds from this commercial were donated to charity in accordance with the will of Lee and his family.